-Figure 5.17: Ticketiaml: The defined Domain Attributes of the Domain Type Event
+Figure 5.17: Ticketiaml: The defined Domain Attributes of the Domain Type Event reused.
+As discussed in Section 4.6, four existing metamodels were considered: ER models, UML classes, XML Schemas, or EMF models.

 As discussed earlier in Section 4.6.1, ER diagrams are not suitable for modelling complex types in IAML as the language does not support the concept of type inheritance, which is necessary to model users as discussed later in Section 5.9.
-The initial definition of ER diagrams [46] did not explicitly label relationship cardinality, object composition, or the direction of relationships; later extensions to ER diagrams included these concepts [244].
+The initial definition of ER diagrams [46] did not explicitly label relationship cardinality, object composition, or the direction of relationships; later extensions to ER diagrams included these concepts [247].
 Finally, ER diagrams also require the use of the Data Object Tables model to define the inner attributes of classes, adding further complexity to a model instance.